anton-k/mig/docs/src/04-other-monads.md

 ### `HasServer` class

-We declare it as newtype-wrapper with `ReaderT` under the hood.
+We declare it as `newtype`-wrapper with `ReaderT` under the hood.
 We can derive all the classes that we need to use it as `Reader`.
-All classes but last are common repertiore of the haskeller.
+All classes but last are common repertoire of the Haskell.
 The last class `HasServer` is special to `mig` library.
 It can be also auto-derived as the instance for `ReaderT+IO` is already defined.